Young Professionals Advisory Council

 Halli’s birding adventure began at the ripe old age of 20 months, when after her first word “Mom”, her second and third were “Chipping Sparrow”, while spotting one in the back yard.
 Having been inspired by her birding enthusiast Grandmother, a cornerstone of the Thunder Bay Ornithological society, her own passion for birdwatching began to blossom.
 Throughout high school she worked at several banding and bird research stations across Canada, however life had other plans and she went on to study Chemical Engineering at McGill University.
 Following graduation, she entered the Oil & Gas Industry as an Open Hole Wireline Field Engineer, and has since progressed on to work at Baker Hughes as a Sales Engineer.
 She continues to bird watch as her primary escape and her life list sits at 1726.

-Community Engagement Manager, Bayou Preservation Association, Inc.
+Director of Philanthropy and Engagement, Bayou Preservation Association, Inc.